 James H. Floyd State Park Cabins

 There are four 2-bedroom cabins at James H. Floyd State Park, one of which is ADA-accessible.
-Each cabin includes two full bathrooms and four beds, which sleep up to 8 guests.
+Each rental cabin includes two full bathrooms and four beds, which sleep up to 8 guests.

 There’s a kitchen in each cabin with a stove, oven, microwave, refrigerator, and coffee maker, plus a living area that has a TV with satellite access.